jigmezangmo/Training/README.md

     }
 ```

 *   flex-start / start: items packed to the start of the container.

 *   flex-end / end: items packed to the end of the container.

 *   center: items centered in the container.

-* space-between: items evenly distributed; the first line is at the start of the container while the last one is at the end.
+*   space-between: items evenly distributed; the first line is at the start of the container while the last one
+    is at the end.

 *   space-around: items evenly distributed with equal space around each line.

 *   space-evenly: items are evenly distributed with equal space around them
-stretch (default): lines stretch to take up the remaining space
+    stretch (default): lines stretch to take up the remaining space.

 # Grid Layout